LIDR-academy/AI4Devs-intro-202404/reverse-string/prompts.md

+This document and the development journey of the Reverse String application were crafted with the assistance of GPT-4, showcasing the collaborative process between human creativity and AI capabilities.

 # Reverse String App Development Journey

 Follow the journey of creating a web application for reversing strings, including enhancements and functionalities based on specific prompts.